The Birth of the Clinic: The medical gaze

-In the genealogy of medicine—knowledge about the human body—the term Le regard médical (The medical gaze) identifies the doctor’s practise of objectifying the body of the patient, as separate and apart from his or her personal identity.
+In the genealogy of medicine—knowledge about the human body—the term Le regard médical (The medical gaze) identifies the doctor's practice of objectifying the body of the patient, as separate and apart from their personal identity.
 In the treatment of illness, the intellectual and material structures of la clinique, the teaching hospital, made possible the inspection, examination, and analysis of the human body, yet the clinic was part of the socio-economic interests of power.
-Therefore, when the patient’s body entered the field of medicine, it also entered the field of power where the patient can be manipulated by the professional authority of the medical gaze.
+Therefore, when the patient's body entered the field of medicine, it also entered the field of power where the patient can be manipulated by the professional authority of the medical gaze.